kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/README.md

 # Deprecated Handlebars

 ::: warning
-Handlebars variable is deprecated and superseded by Pebble.
+Handlebars variables are deprecated and superseded by Pebble.
 These functions will be removed soon and are disabled by default.
 :::

 Variables are specific fields for task.
 They use the power of [handlebars](https://handlebarsjs.com/guide/) with Kestra's special context system, allowing powerful task composition.